Energy efficiency of the building

-To help keep this system working at optimum, Building Services request that users of WGB keep the opening of windows to a minimum.
+To help keep this system working at optimum, Building Services request that users of the WGB refrain from opening windows.

 If you have any questions or need any clarification, please do not hesitate to contact Building services who will be more than happy to talk to you.

 Where possible please do not open windows to control the temperature in your room, but use the climate control dial in your room.
-The heating and cooling, as well as the humidity in the air of your office, is being monitored daily to make sure that the building is running at comfortable temperatures and ensuring the economic use of the fuels used.
+The heating and cooling, as well as the humidity in the air of your office, is monitored daily to make sure that the building is maintained at a comfortable temperature and to ensure the economic use of energy.

 Offices are supplied with fresh air through round metal vents in the floor.
 Air leaves an office via a rectangular hole on the wall leading to the corridor ceiling void.
 Air that has passed through an office leaves the building and is not recirculated (except perhaps when the outside temperature is very low).
 The heat of the outgoing air is recycled through a heat exchanger.

 Air flow can be adjusted per building section, as well as in individual floor vents.
 If you believe that any adjustments are necessary, contact building-services.